 The first fortifications were created on the later castle’s hill already in the Iron Age, around 600 BC.
-The medieval castle was built in the mid-13th century, probably by Gruffydd II ap Madoga, Welsh ruler of the principality of Powys Fadog.
+The medieval stone castle was built in the mid-13th century, probably by Gruffydd II ap Madoga, Welsh ruler of the principality of Powys Fadog.
 When he died in 1269 or 1270, the castle was passed to his four sons.
 Madoc was the eldest son and senior, but each of the younger heirs could live in Dinas Bran.

 In 1276, war between England and Wales began, and Edward’s army soon invaded the enemy.
 Two brothers, Llywelyn and Madoc, made peace with the king, but still fighting younger brothers, Owain and Gruffudd, were in the castle.
 In the face of Earl of Lincoln, Henry de Lacy’s forces, the brothers set fire and left the stronghold.
 The castle, however, was not seriously damaged, and the fire was mainly limited to timber structures inside the walls.
 Henry de Lacy recommended king Edward, that the castle should be repaired and staffed with an English garrison.